Valves | Your Best Guide for The most common 7 Types of Plumbing Water Valves

 A ball valve is a type of quarter-turn valve that contains a ‘ball’ within the valve, hence the name.

-It is held in place by force required to turn the handle and prevent the valve from fully rotating.
+It is held in place by the force required to turn the handle and prevent the valve from fully rotating.

 In this way, it blocks or unblocks the flow of fluid through the valve.